Tip: Mid May. If the government had raised taxes enough to cover federal borrowing, we would have had to work until May 8 just to cover the tax bill.

 Taxes are one of the biggest budget items for most taxpayers, yet many have no idea what they’re getting for their money.

-In 2015, as in recent years, Americans will spend more on taxes than on groceries, clothing, and shelter combined.
+In 2015, as in recent years, Americans spent more on taxes than on groceries, clothing, and shelter combined.
 In fact, we worked until late April just to earn enough money to pay our taxes.
 So what do all those weeks of work get us?1

 Fast Fact: In the Hole.
-In fiscal 2015, the federal government is expected to spend $468 billion more than it collects in revenue.
+In fiscal 2015, the federal government spent an estimated $468 billion more than it collected in revenue.
 The government borrows the funds it needs to cover this shortfall by selling Treasury securities and savings bonds.

 Source: NPR, January 26, 2015